pereirarodrigo/pereirarodrigo/README.md

 * Reinforcement learning;
 * Robotics.

 This list is not definitive, however, as my work tends to rely on other things that I *usually* tend to not interact with (e.g. concepts from electrical engineering in spiking neural networks).
-The main programming languages I use for my projects and research are Python (mainly) and R, with the tools that I use for each of them depending greatly on what I'm working on.
+The main programming languages I use on my projects and research are Python (mainly) and R, with the tools that I use for each of them depending greatly on what I'm working on.

 ## Contact information